DiffusionLight/DiffusionLight/README.md

 ## Evaluation
 We use the evaluation code from [StyleLight](https://style-light.github.io/) and [Editable Indoor LightEstimation](https://arxiv.org/abs/2211.03928).
 You can use their code to measure our score.

-Additionally, we provide a *slightly* modified version of the evaluation code [DiffusionLight-evaluation](https://github.com) including the test input.
+Additionally, we provide a *slightly* modified version of the evaluation code at [DiffusionLight-evaluation](https://github.com/DiffusionLight/DiffusionLight-evaluation) including the test input.

 ## Citation